 Dementia Specialist

-Kate has been working with people affected by dementia since graduating with a social work/mental health degree in 1995.
-She worked in residential care in America and on returning to England in 2005 worked in the community for Alzheimer’s Society.
+I have been working with people affected by dementia since graduating with my social work degree in America in 1995.
+I worked in residential care in America for five years.
+I returned to England in 2003 after 15 years in Boston.
+My focus changed to working in the community when I took a job as a dementia support worker with the Alzheimer’s Society in 2005.

 Danie Reeves